Statutes and By-laws of the International Association of Cryospheric Sciences (IACS)

 IUGG: the International Union of Geodesy and Geophysics.

-Ordinary General Assembly (of IACS): an Assembly of IACS normally held in conjunction with an ordinary General Assembly of IUGG (i.e., every 4 years).
+General Assembly (of IACS): an Assembly of IACS held in conjunction with a General Assembly of IUGG (i.e., every 4 years).
+Consistent with IUGG General Assemblies it consists of three parts: (1) a Plenary Administrative Session, (ii) business meetings of IACS, and (iii) an open scientific assembly.

-Period: the interval between the end of one ordinary General Assembly of IACS and the end of the next ordinary General Assembly of IACS.
+Period: the interval between the end of one General Assembly of IACS and the end of the next General Assembly of IACS.

-Plenary Administrative Session: a formal meeting of IACS Bureau, accredited delegates, and bone-fide scientific participants at IACS Assemblies.
+Plenary Administrative Session: a formal meeting of Accredited Delegates, and IACS Individual Members.
 It is open to the public.

-Scientific Assembly (of IACS): an Assembly of IACS normally held between ordinary General Assemblies.
+Scientific Assembly (of IACS): an Assembly of IACS held between General Assemblies.

 (The) Statutes: the Statutes of IACS.

-Drafted by the IACS Bureau during its meeting in Vienna, Austria, on April 12 and 13, 2008, and finalized after discussion among Bureau members via electronic mail on May 23, 2008
+Drafted by the IACS Bureau during its meeting in Vienna, Austria, on April 12 and 13, 2008, and finalized after discussion among Bureau members via electronic mail on May 23, 2008; Revised after discussion among Bureau members via electronic mail on May 10, 2020.

 IACS Working Groups